HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/conclusion.md

 ## Conclusion: Your Journey into Amateur Radio

 Congratulations!
 You've made it through the Technician License HamBook, and what a journey it's been.
-From the basics of electricity and radio waves to the intricacies of operating procedures and FCC regulations, you've laid a solid foundation for your amateur radio adventure.
+From the basics of electricity and radio waves to the intricacies of operating procedures and FCC regulations, you've laid a solid foundation for your amateur radio adventure. <span class="clear-footer"></span>

 Let's take a moment to reflect on what you've learned: